Can Keratin Peptides Support Eyelash and Eyebrow Growth?

 Understanding the Difference Between Scalp, Eyelash, and Eyebrow Follicles

-All hair follicles share a similar overall structure, but the follicles that produce scalp hair, eyelashes, and eyebrows behave differently.
-This determines how each type of hair growth occurs, how long each strand can get, and how they responds to both internal and external treatments, like keratin or collagen peptides.
+All hair follicles share the same basic structure, but scalp hair, eyelashes, and eyebrows grow and respond differently.
+This affects how long they grow and how they react to treatments like keratin or collagen peptides.

 Understanding How Eyelashes and Eyebrows Grow